mgsloan/roam-navigator/readme.md

 By default, navigation mode will be active when no input is focused.
 It can also be initiated by pressing `alt-g`, or just `g` when not editing text.
-Visual navigation keys will then appear, allowing you to select links, starred pages, and select blocks to edit.
+Visual navigation hints will then appear, allowing you to select links, starred pages, and select blocks to edit.

 ![screenshot of Roam with navigation mode activated](etc/screenshot1280.png)

-In order to shift-click links to pages, hold `Shift` while pressing the last letter of the visual navigation key.
+In order to shift-click links to pages, hold `Shift` while pressing the last letter of the visual navigation hint.

 While navigating, the following shortcuts will also be available: